Vacation rentals in Idaho Falls

 Nestled between the Snake River and the Rocky Mountains in Eastern Idaho, Idaho Falls gets its name from the small waterfall located in the center of town.
 The city streets are lined with early 20th-century brick buildings — including the historic Bell Building, which was built in 1910 and originally used as a telegraph office, the Renaissance-style 1915 Shane Building, and the 1920s Montgomery Ward Building, which has changed little since its days as a department store.
 The imposing World War II-era Idaho Falls Temple, a striking Mormon church with a single spire, stands head and shoulders above the rest of the city.

 Idaho Falls serves as a great base to explore some of the most popular national parks in the country.
 Grand Teton National Park is an hour and 15 minutes away, while Yellowstone National Park is just under a two-hour drive away.
 If you want to relax after a long day of hiking, a visit to one of the many nearby hot springs will help soothe your tired muscles.

-When is the best time to stay in a vacation rental in Idaho Falls?
+The best time to stay in a vacation rental in Idaho Falls

 Summers in Idaho Falls are hot and sunny, making this a great time to get out on the riverwalk or to visit the nearby Yellowstone National Park.
 During the summer, the city also hosts a number of free events, including outdoor concerts and art shows, as well as an annual beer fest where you can taste some local Idaho brews.
 The annual Fourth of July celebration, held at Snake River Landing, features the biggest fireworks display west of the Mississippi.